rust-vmm/rust-vmm-ci/README.md

   agent is selected.
 The default values are

   `{"os": "linux", "platform": "arm.metal"}`
+- `RISCV64_LINUX_AGENT_TAGS`: overrides the tags by which the riscv64 linux agent is selected.
+The default values are

+  `{"os": "linux", "platform": "riscv64.metal"}`
 - `DOCKER_PLUGIN_CONFIG`: specifies additional configuration for the docker plugin.
 For available configuration, please check the https://github.com/buildkite-plugins/docker-buildkite-plugin.